EVENT REPORT | COPENHAGEN DEMOCRACY SUMMIT 2020

 “If inside the EU we believe in democratic values, we can support them elsewhere; but if we stop believing in them, our credibility is reduced and we won't be able to support democracy.”

 Lavdim Hamidi joined the breakout session Keeping Democracy Activism Alive during COVID-19.
 Sharing your Story.
 He is an award-winning journalist with an impressive record of accomplishment in investigative reporting and a particular expertise in investigating public procurement.
 As founder of Kosovo’s* newest independent online media frontonline.net, he is working expose any breaches of public procurement law and to inform Kosovars when public money is misspent, as well as to provide ongoing independent news coverage of current affairs.

 “During the pandemic, Front Online worked on holding the government accountable, reporting on how the health ministry bought drugs and equipment without respecting public procurement regulations.”

 Click here to read his story.

-During the breakout session Elections and Disinformation Keeping on the Democratic Track during COVID-19, Darko Brkan, the director of Zasto Ne, a fact-checking website.
+Darko Brkan, the director of Zasto Ne, a fact-checking website, was one of the panelists for the breakout session Elections and Disinformation Keeping on the Democratic Track during COVID-19.
 Brkan and his team are now fighting unprecedented levels of fake news and disinformation with Covid-19, and they greatly increased their fact-checking activities in response to the crisis.